sdcst-2025/002-basic-variables-harry4167/README.md

 Note that "10" is not the same as 10.
 One is a string using symbols and the other refers to a numerical value.

+If you feel like you need some more detailed information about variables, this is a good video to watch on Youtube: https://www.youtube.com/watch?v=LKFrQXaoSMQ

 ### 3 Tasks